nagayyaguddadmath/IGPublishingToActiveMQ/README.txt

 mvn test

 I have kept default bean scope as singleton as beans are stateless, But we can change it to prototype if needed.
 Assuming ActiveMQ is running at the given server and port.
+I have tested localhost activemq server (dont have remote MQ server)

 Please Note that this code is not production ready because of following reasons:
 1) Code is not Transactional